Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 1. Sign in to the [Application registration portal](https://apps.dev.microsoft.com/portal/register-app) either using a personal Microsoft account (live.com or hotmail.com) or work or school account.
 1. Give a name to your Application, make sure that the *Guided Setup* option is **Unchecked**.
 Then press **Create**.
 The portal will assign your app a globally unique *Application ID* that you'll use later in your code.
 1. Click **Add Platform**, and select **Web**.
-1. In the Redirect URLs field, add `http://localhost:5000/` and `http://localhost:5000/signin-oidc`
+1. In the Redirect URLs field, add `http://localhost:3110/` and `http://localhost:3110/signin-oidc`.
+The port number needs to be consistent with the port in the Properties/launchSettings.json file.

-> Note: The base address in the **Sign-on URL** and **Logout URL** settings is `http://localhost:5000`.
+> Note: The base address in the **Sign-on URL** and **Logout URL** settings is `http://localhost:3110`.
 This localhost address allows the sample app to run insecurely from your local system.
-Port 5000 is the default port for the [Kestrel server](https://docs.microsoft.com/aspnet/core/fundamentals/servers/kestrel).
-Update these URLs if you configure the app for production use (for example, `https://www.contoso.com/signin-oidc` and `https://www.contoso.com/signout-oidc`).
+If the port was not specified (in the lauchsettings.json file), port 5000 would be used as it's the default port for the [Kestrel server](https://docs.microsoft.com/aspnet/core/fundamentals/servers/kestrel).
+You will need to update these URLs if you configure the app for production use (for example, `https://www.contoso.com/signin-oidc` and `https://www.contoso.com/signout-oidc`).

 ### Step 2: Download/ Clone this sample code or build the application using a template